 How To Take Credit Card Payments

 Depending on your business functionality and the size of your business will depend on the type of payment processes you’re after for accepting card payments.
-Whether it’s accepting online payments or taking card payments in person with Chip and PIN or contactless payments, here’s a list of some of the key properties and equipment that you’ll need to maximise your payment processing.
+Whether it’s accepting online payments or taking card payments in person with Chip and PIN or contactless payments, here’s a list of some of the key components you’ll need to maximise your payment processing.

 Accepting Online Payments